Thomas Anders: 1987–1998: Lackluster solo career and switch to pop music

 Following the break-up of Modern Talking, Anders and his wife emigrated to the United States, where they were unknown.
 He then embarked on a world tour, where he performed Modern Talking's hits, covering cities like Budapest, Ljubljana, Potsdam, Wrocław, Gdańsk, Hong Kong, Singapore, Taipei, Moscow, Viña del Mar and Sun City.
 After that, he returned to his solo career, which, however, could not match his success with Modern Talking.
 In 1989, he released his first studio album as a solo artist, Different.
 Produced by Gus Dudgeon and Alan Tarney, the pop album abandoned his previous Schlager and Eurodisco attempts, but failed to chart.
 Nonetheless, its lead single, "Love of My Own" peaked at number 24 in Germany.
 He recorded an alternative English title track for the animated TV series Ducktales by Disney in 1990.
 In 1991, he released his second studio album, Whispers, which also failed to chart.
 "Can't Give You Anything (But My Love)", a cover of the eponymous song by The Stylistics, managed to reach number 73 on the German singles charts.
 The follow-up album Down on Sunset, released in 1992, produced the single "How Deep is Your Love", which charted at number 71 in Germany, whereas the album again could not chart.
 Neither did his fourth album, 1993's When Will I See You Again.
 The release was helmed by a cover of the song of the same name, which also featured original artists The Three Degrees, and "I'll Love You Forever", which charted at numbers 31 and 79 in Germany, respectively.

-After his lackluster success in pop music, Anders decided to experiment with new styles for his next releases and moved back to Koblenz.
+After this later lack of success in pop music, Anders decided to experiment with new styles for his next releases and moved back to Koblenz.
 His fifth studio album Barcos de Cristal (1994), was recorded completely in Spanish.
 In 1995, he released Souled, a soul album featuring covers of The Beatles, Stephanie Mills, as well as original songs and a duet with The Pointer Sisters.
 The same year, he portrayed the pop star Ypsilon in the episode "Stockholm Marathon" of the police procedural series Kommissar Beck.
 His 1997 live album Live Concert featured a jazz band and consisted entirely of jazz covers.
 However, neither release was commercially successful.
 Also in 1997, he starred in the musical short film Phantomschmerz.